mupat/alkaa/README.md

 #dev environment
-Repo to easily bootstrap an mac or a vagrant box(currently ubuntu).
+Repo to easily bootstrap a mac or a vagrant box(currently ubuntu).

 ## use on mac
 ```